 Ultimately, Mitchell convey’s her definition of a gentleman through Scarlett’s Father, Gerald O’Hara:

 “A lack of the niceties of classical education carried no shame, provided a man was smart in the things that mattered.
 And raising good cotton, riding well, shooting straight, dancing lightly, squiring the ladies with elegance and carrying one’s liquor like a gentleman were the things that mattered.”

 Remember, guys and gals, about the virtues gentlemen of the Old South used to uphold.
-All it takes is having a green thumb, riding horses, accurately firing a gun, be a good dancer, an even better date, and always keeping cool at a party.
+All it takes is having a green thumb, riding horses, accurately firing a gun which might’ve been acquired from stores like Guns Montreal, be a good dancer, an even better date, and always keeping cool at a party.
 Hope everyone has a day filled with gentility.